RforOperations2018/project2-mbeh/README.md

 Background:

-* I grew up in Jurong West, the most populated town in Singapore in terms of number of apartment units.
+* I grew up in Jurong West, the most populated town in Singapore in terms of number of HDB apartment units.
-* This is significant as 80% of all Singaporeans live in these HDB (government-built) units ([Economist.com](https://www.economist.com/asia/2017/07/06/why-80-of-singaporeans-live-in-government-built-flats)).
+* This is significant as 80% of all Singaporeans live in these HDB units ([Economist.com](https://www.economist.com/asia/2017/07/06/why-80-of-singaporeans-live-in-government-built-flats)).
 Growing up, I absolutely hated going to the crowded malls in the weekends.
-* Very recently, my parents decided to move to Tampines Town (of ALL places), which happens to be the second most populated town.
+* Very recently, my parents decided to move to Tampines Town (of ALL places), which also happens to be the second most populated town.

 As I might be living with my parents for a few more years, I’m creating this visualization mostly for my parents, hopefully to convince them to change their mind.
 Otherwise, I might just start accepting reality and comfort myself with the fact that the densest town is Choa Chua Kang, at the whopping 84 units per hectare, which I recently learnt from doing this project.